 ITDR solutions add layers of defense by efficiently detecting and responding to identity-based attacks.
 This security method offers visibility to credential and identity misuse, privilege escalation activities, and entitlement exposures and extends from the endpoint to the Active Directory (AD) and multi-cloud environments.

-Vulnerabilities or misconfiguration in the container stack itself, such as container escapes, represent a challenging technical problem for security teams whose members may have limited experience in Docker and Kubernetes technology.
+Vulnerabilities or misconfiguration in the container stack, such as container escapes, represent a challenging technical problem for security teams whose members may have limited experience in Docker and Kubernetes technology.

 Modern attack methods in containerized environments are gaining traction and becoming increasingly sophisticated.
-Given the rewards, threat actors are willing to expend more effort to stay under the radar and defeat “best practices.”
+Given the rewards, threat actors will expend more effort to stay under the radar and defeat “best practices.”

 Cloud Security Best Practices